AdaCore/training_material/courses/fundamentals_of_ada/120_limited_types.rst

 C. Both type P1_T and type P2_T will generate compile errors
 D. The code will compile successfully

+.. container:: animate

-:explanation:`The full definition of type P1_T adds additional restrictions, which is not allowed.
-Although P2_T contains a component whose visible view is limited, the internal view is not limited so P2_T is not limited.`
+   The full definition of type :ada:`P1_T` adds additional restrictions, which is not allowed.
+Although :ada:`P2_T` contains a component whose visible view is :ada:`limited`, the internal view is not :ada:`limited` so :ada:`P2_T` is not :ada:`limited`.

 ========
 Lab